elisradevops/docgen-frontend/README.md

 ## Backend Configuration

 - `src/store/constants.jsx` defines `jsonDocument_url`.
 In development it points to `http://localhost:30001`; in production it resolves to `http://<current-host>:30001`.
 Adjust this file if your backend lives elsewhere.
-- Container deployments can inject the backend URL by exporting `BACKEND_URL_PLACEHOLDER_ContentControl` before running `src/deployment/env-uri-init.sh`; the script rewrites static assets and starts nginx.
+- Container deployments can inject the backend URL by exporting `BACKEND-URL-PLACEHOLDER-ContentControl` before running `src/deployment/env-uri-init.sh`; the script rewrites static assets and starts nginx.
 - All Azure DevOps calls are proxied by the backend.
 Ensure custom headers `X-Ado-Org-Url` and `X-Ado-PAT` are forwarded as expected.

 ## Using the App